haleyyoung/cmsi387/homework/os-literature/os-literature.md

 >it halts)
 >
 >3.
-Any computer may halt in its noncritical section (Lamport, 1974, p.
+Any computer may halt in its noncritical section

+(Lamport, 1974, p.
 454).

 *Difference*

 "This algorithm uses just five distinct values of shared memory per process.
-These values may be stored either in a single variable or in three one-bit boolean variables per process" (Szymanski, 1988, 626).
+These values may be stored either in a single variable or in three one-bit boolean variables per process" (Szymanski, 1988, p.
+626).

 This is new in relation to Lamport's paper because she doesn't deal with the issue of a process dying in the middle of its critical section.
 Also, when it comes to